Reporting Guidelines

 • Ageing Population

 Ageing population is a major global trend affecting all countries and cities.
 In Hong Kong, the number of elderly persons aged 65 and over is projected to nearly double in the coming 20 years.
-In light of this, we consider the possible impacts on the operations of our railway network, property businesses and workplace, and put in place relevant measures to build an age-friendly environment across our operations.
+In light of this, we consider the possible impacts on our operations and put in place relevant measures to build an age-friendly environment across our operations.

 • Digital Transformation

 The evolution of digital technology has accelerated the transformation of a broad range of business functions and processes.
-Adopting innovative technologies will provide new opportunities to enhance our services, engage with our customers, develop new business models and further improve operational efficiency.
+Adopting innovative technologies offers new opportunities to enhance services, engage customers, develop new business models and improve operational efficiency.

-As a global corporate citizen, MTR has a role to play in contributing to the United Nations SDGs, especially through the construction of sustainable urban infrastructure including mass transit systems and property development and management.
-The SDGs are also considered during our materiality assessment process to facilitate the alignment of our business strategies with global sustainability priorities.
-We have prioritised SDGs 8, 9 and 11 as our main contribution areas.
-In particular, the SDG Secretariat has been notified of our overall support for the following three SDGs:
+MTR, as a global corporate citizen, has a role to contribute to the United Nations Sustainable Development Goals (“UN SDGs”), especially through the construction of sustainable urban infrastructure, including mass transit systems and property development and management.
+During our materiality assessment, we also considered the SDGs to align our business strategies with global sustainability priorities, prioritising SDGs 8, 9 and 11.
+In particular, the SDG Secretariat has been notified of our support for these three SDGs:

-Our network of railway infrastructure and our residential and commercial properties provide the connectivity required to facilitate economic growth and community prosperity, which are important characteristics of a sustainable city.
-Besides the above three SDGs, our diverse nature of business and operations also supports other SDGs:
+Our railway infrastructure and residential and commercial properties provide connectivity, driving economic growth and community prosperity, which are key elements of a sustainable city.
+In addition to the above three SDGs we support, our diverse business and operations also support other SDGs:

-For details on our contribution to each SDG, please refer to our annual Sustainability Report.
+For details of our contribution to each SDG, please refer to our annual Sustainability Report.